waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Methodology & Lessons Learned
 - **Hypothesis-Driven Approach:** When faced with a puzzle, I must form a single, testable hypothesis, document it, test it, and record the conclusion.
 This avoids chaotic, assumption-driven actions.
 - **Tool Reliability & Immediate Action:** A tool that produces an incorrect or impossible result is a critical failure.
 I MUST fix it immediately with `define_tool` instead of deferring the task or attempting workarounds.
+This is a non-negotiable directive.
 - **Agent & Tool Limitations:** The `landmass_analyzer` ignores boulders by design to check theoretical terrain connectivity.
 Its output does not account for the current puzzle state.
-- **Hallucination & Verification:** I must be vigilant against hallucinating game elements (e.g., a non-existent fourth boulder).
+- **Hallucination & Verification:** I must be vigilant against hallucinating game elements or progress.
 All strategic elements must be verified against the map data before forming a hypothesis.

 # VI.
 Tool Development Status
-- **`pathfinder`:** CRITICALLY BROKEN.
-All attempts to fix the traversal logic have failed.
-The tool cannot be trusted for any navigation.
-DO NOT USE until a full diagnostic and repair has been completed.
+- **`pathfinder`:** RELIABLE.
+The tool's logic is sound.
+Previous failures were due to a misunderstanding of the game state (blocked paths), not a bug in the code.
 - **`boulder_puzzle_solver`:** UNTESTED.
-Its internal player reachability check may have inherited the same flawed traversal logic from the old `pathfinder`, causing it to generate impossible solutions or fail to find solutions that exist.
-This tool requires testing and refinement at the next opportunity.
-- **Debugging Plan:** Create a new `move_validator` diagnostic tool to test traversal logic on a tile-by-tile basis.
-This will be used to identify the specific point of failure in the `pathfinder`'s logic.
+Requires testing and refinement at the next opportunity.
+- **`move_validator`:** DEPRECATED.
+This diagnostic tool served its purpose in verifying the `pathfinder`'s logic and is no longer needed.
+It can be deleted to free up a tool slot.
 - **`battle_strategist_agent`:** RELIABLE.
 Consistently provides sound, turn-by-turn battle advice.

 # VII.
 Future Development & Testing
 - **Tool Idea:** Create a `long_range_planner` tool that can break down a long-distance navigation goal into a sequence of pathfinder calls with different movement modes.
+- **Agent Idea:** Create a `multi_boulder_puzzle_agent` that can analyze the map state and generate a full sequence of moves to solve complex puzzles involving multiple boulders and switches.
 - **Hypothesis to Test:** After crossing the next water section on Route 23, I must use the `landmass_analyzer` to confirm that the new landmass connects all the way to the Victory Road entrance at (5, 32).